-The museums are only open at night on Fridays, so they’re far from deserted–but the crowds are much thinner than during the day, and overall we had a much more pleasant experience.
+The museums are only open at night on Fridays from April-October, so they’re far from deserted–but the crowds are much thinner than during the day, and overall we had a much more pleasant experience.

 Check out a rooftop bar.

-What better way to enjoy a glass of prosecco in Rome than by sipping it at a beautiful rooftop bar?
+What better way to enjoy a glass of prosecco or a classic spritz in Rome than by sipping it at a beautiful rooftop bar?